gem5/website/_pages/documentation/general_docs/gem5_resources.md

-It should noted that there will be no tag for the most recent release of gem5, as the most recent resources for the latest release are found at the HEAD of the master branch.
+It should noted that there will be no tag for the most recent release of gem5, as the most recent resources for the latest release are found at the HEAD of the stable branch.
 The reason for this is resources may be added continually during the course of a gem5 release.
 Upon the next release of a gem5 version, gem5 resources is tagged.

 For example, assuming the current version of gem5 is v20.2.
 The gem5 resources will contain tags for v20.0 and v20.1.
-The current HEAD of the master branch will contain resources for gem5 v20.2.
-If new resources are added, they will be added as commits on top of the master branch.
+The current HEAD of the stable branch will contain resources for gem5 v20.2.
+If new resources are added, they will be added as commits on top of the stable branch.
 During this time, the next major version of gem5 will be under develop on the gem5 develop branch.
 The gem5 resources repository also has a develop branch for resources developed, expanded, and/or modified for the upcoming gem5 release.
-Upon the release of this new major version of gem5 (v20.3), the master branch is tagged (in this case, as v20.2) and the develop branch is merged into the master.
+Upon the release of this new major version of gem5 (v20.3), the stable branch is tagged (in this case, as v20.2) and the develop branch is merged into the stable.

 ### Citing a resource